pranavvss/Automated-Trading-Bot-No-hardware-required/README.md

 ```

 Note:
+Ticker is like a nickname give the to different stocks, Which ever stocks/virtual currency you want to trade in make sure to search tikker name of it.
 You can change AAPL with your desired Crpto Currency with the start and end date data you want to gather (Remember add the Ticker symbol (Means if you want to trade in "USD COIN" then under fetch_data() you need to enter ticker symbol of "USD COIN" which is USDC.
 ```python
 For eg. data = fetch_data('USDC')